saikumarvaddepally15/shape-viewer/README.md

 - **Triangle Test Cases**: Triangles with varying dimensions and colors.
 (File name - triangle-shape-file.shapefile )
 - **Polygon Test Cases**: Polygons with different numbers of sides and configurations.
 (File name - polygon-shape-file.shapefile )
 - **Mixed Shape Files**: Files that contain a mixture of rectangles, triangles, and polygons.
 (File name - mixed-shape-file.shapefile)
 - **large dataset shape Files**: Files that contain 500+ shapes which is generated using a python script.
+(File name - large-testcases.shapefile)

 These test files are useful for verifying that the application correctly parses and displays different types of shapes.